Chinese numerology: Three

 The number 3 (三, sān) sounds like 生 (shēng), which means "to live" or "life" so it's considered a good number.
 It's significant since it is one of three important stages in a person's life (birth, marriage, and death).On the other hand, number 3 (三,sān) sounds like 散 (sàn) which means "to split" or "to separate" or "to part ways" or "to break up with" so it is a bad number too.

 Four

+While not traditionally considered an unlucky number, 4 has in recent times, gained an association with bad luck because of its pronunciation, predominantly for the Cantonese.

+The belief that the number 4 is unlucky originated in China, where the Chinese have avoided the number since ancient times.
+The Chinese interpretation of 4 as unlucky is a more recent development, considering there are many examples, sayings and elements of the number 4 considered as auspicious instead in Chinese history.

-The number 4 (四, sì) is considered an unlucky number in Chinese because it is nearly homophonous to the word "death" (死 sǐ).
+The number 4 (四, sì) is sometimes considered an unlucky number particularly in Cantonese because the way it is pronounced in the Cantonese dialect is nearly homophonous to the word "death" (死 sǐ).

 Thus, some buildings in East Asia omit floors and room numbers containing 4, similar to the Western practice of some buildings not having a 13th floor because 13 is considered unlucky.

 Where East Asian and Western cultures blend, such as in Hong Kong, it is possible in some buildings that the thirteenth floor along with all the floors with 4s to be omitted.
-Thus a building whose top floor is numbered 100 would in fact have just eighty one floors.
+Thus a building whose top floor is numbered 100 would in fact have just eighty floors (plus the "G" or ground floor if the British numbering system was used).
 Similarly in Vietnamese, the number 4 (四) is called tứ in Sino-Vietnamese, which sounds like tử (死) (death) in Vietnamese.

+The number 4 can also symbolise luck, prosperity and happiness in Chinese culture.
+In the musical scale, 4 is pronounced Fa, which sounds like 发 (fortune) in Mandarin.
+In this case, some Chinese people regard 4 as the propitious and lucky number.
+There is also an old Chinese idiom 四季发财 (To be Wealthy All Year).

+In traditional Chinese history and other Chinese dialect groups like the Teochew people, the number 4 is considered a very lucky and auspicious number.
+For starters, it is an even number.
+There is a preference of even numbers over odd numbers.
+Many historical and philosophical Chinese concepts are also in groups of 4.

+Another common explanation is that the number 4 in Teochew sounds like or rhymes with the word "happiness" or "joy" (喜 Teochew: hi2).